 There was no reasonably conclusive evidence that Kofi Annan had known of his son’s activities, or of the other corruptions in the program.
 But investigators found that his Chef de Cabinet, Iqbal Riza, had shredded the chron files in his office two days after instructing all UN System officials involved in the Iraq program to preserve all relevant paperwork.
 The Commission did charge with mismanagement the Secretary-General and Louise Frechette, the Deputy-Secretary-General (a former Canadian Minister of Defense who was appointed in 1998 in the first wave of UN reforms under Annan).
 Frechette had offered to resign in 2004 after being criticized in a report on the security failures surrounding the August 2003 bombing of the UN Office in Baghdad, but was kept on.
 She seemed likely to continue in office despite the acid comments of the Volcker Commission on her managerial incompetence, but in early 2006 it was announced that she would be leaving the Secretariat to join a think tank in Canada.

 The Iraq war cast a shadow on Kofi Annan’s last years at the UN but his established record as a consummate diplomat helped him through.
-After the end of his tenure at the UN he has been asked several times to help the UN deal with difficult situations in Africa.
+After the end of his tenure at the UN he was asked several times to help the UN deal with difficult situations in Kenya, Syria and Myanmar.